 Company Court Case Number Origin Stage of trial Amounts Committed () ThUS\$ Lan Cargo S.A. y LATAM Airlines Group S.A.
-In the High Court of Justice Chancery División (England) Ovre Romerike District Court (Norway) y Directie Juridische Zaken Afdeling Ceveil Recht (Netherlands), Cologne Regional Court (Landgerich Köln Germany).
-Lawsuits filed against European airlines by users of freight services in private lawsuits as a result of the investigation into alleged breaches of competition of cargo airlines, especially fuel surcharge.
-Lan Cargo S.A. and LATAM Airlines Group S.A., have been sued in court proceedings directly and/or in third party, based in England, Norway, the Netherlands and Germany.
-Cases are in the uncovering evidence stage.
-In the case in England, mediation was held with nearly all the airlines involved in the aim of attempting to reach an agreement.
-It began in September, and LATAM Airlines Group S.A. reached an agreement for approximately GBP 636,000.
-A settlement was signed in December 2018 and payment was made in January 2019.
-This lawsuit ended for all plaintiffs in the class action, except for one who signed a settlement for approximately GBP 222,469,63 in December 2019.
-The payment was made in January 2020 and concluded the entire lawsuit in England.
-The amount remains undetermined for the lawsuits in the remaining countries (Norway, the Netherlands and Germany).
-In the case of Germany, the suspension of the case has been requested, relying on the financial reorganization procedure requested by LATAM Airlines Group, S.A. and LAN CARGO, S.A. in the United States (Chapter 11) in May 2020.
-The German Court has not yet ruled on this request. -0- Aerolinhas Brasileiras S.A.
+In the High Court of Justice Chancery División (England) Ovre Romerike District Court (Norway) y Directie Juridische Zaken Afdeling Ceveil Recht (Netherlands), Cologne Regional Court (Landgerich Köln Germany). users of freight services in private lawsuits as a result of the investigation into alleged breaches of competition of cargo airlines, especially fuel surcharge.
+Lan Cargo S.A. -0- Aerolinhas Brasileiras S.A.
 Federal Justice.
-0008285- 53.2015.403.6105 An action seeking to quash a decision and petioning for early protection in order to obgain a revocation of the penalty imposed by the Brazilian Competition Authority (CADE) in the investigation of cargo airlines alleged fair trade violations, in particular the fuel surcharge.
-This action was filed by presenting a guaranty - policy - in order to suspend the effects of the CADE's decision regarding the payment of the following fines: (i) ABSA: ThUSS10,438; (ii) Norberto Jochmann: ThUS\$201; (iii) Hernan Merino: ThUS\$ 102; (iv) Felipe Meyer: ThUS\$ 102.
+0008285- 53.2015.403.6105 petioning for early protection in order to obgain a revocation of the penalty imposed by the Brazilian Competition Authority (CADE) in the investigation of cargo This action was filed by presenting a guaranty - policy - in order to suspend the effects of the CADE's decision regarding the payment of the following fines: (i) ABSA: ThUS\$10,438; (ii) Norberto Jochmann: ThUS\$201; (iii) Hernan Merino: ThUS\$ 102; (iv) Felipe Meyer: ThUS\$ 102.
 The action also deals with the affirmative obligation required by the CADE consisting of the duty to publish the condemnation in a widely circulating newspaper.
 This obligation had also been stayed by the court of federal justice in this process.
 Awaiting CADE's statement.
 ABSA began a judicial review in search of an additional reduction in the fine amount.
-The Judge's decision was published on March 12, 2019, and we filed an appeal against it on March 13, 2019 7,779 Aerolinhas Brasileiras S.A.
+The Judge's decision was published on March 12, 2019, and we filed an appeal against it on March 13, 2019 7,663 Aerolinhas Brasileiras S.A.
 Federal Justice.
-0001872- 58.2014.4.03.6105 An annulment action with a motion for preliminary injunction, was filed on 28/02/2014, in order to cancel tax debts of PIS, CONFINS, IPI and II, connected with the administrative process 10831.005704/2006.43.
-We have been waiting since August 21, 2015 for a statement by Serasa on TAM's letter of indemnity and a statement by the Union.
+0001872- 58.2014.4.03.6105 preliminary injunction, was filed on 28/02/2014, in order to cancel tax debts of PIS, CONFINS, IPI and II, connected with We have been waiting since August 21, 2015 for a statement by Serasa on TAM's letter of indemnity and a statement by the Union.
 The statement was authenticated on January 29, 2016.
 A new insurance policy was submitted on March 30, 2016 with the change to the guarantee requested by PGFN.
 On 05/20/2016 the process was sent to PGFN, which was manifested on 06/03/2016.
 The Decision denied the company's request in the lawsuit.
 In the Court (TRF3) there was a decision that eliminated part of the debt.
 We must await a decision on the Treasury appeal.
-10,466
+10,191 110